RodRoveroto/RodRoveroto/README.md

 ### I'm Rodolfo Roveroto 👋

+- 📝 i have 2 years of experience in angular
 - 🌱 I’m currently learning React, React Native and Node.js
 - 👯 I’m looking to collaborate with other devs